Amerika

 The good news is that when the veneer cracks, we are heading toward a world ruled by culture instead of bureaucracy, ideology, symbolism, and rent-seeking.
 Those things replaced culture, and now we want culture-rule again because it delivers a sense of purpose.

-For example, consider those who are pursue certain careers simply to have the role value as part of their life experience:
+For example, consider those who pursue certain careers simply to have the role value as part of their life experience:

 On the surface, centuries-old cheese-making traditions in a remote valley in northern Spain might seem worlds apart from modern business practice.
 But Sarah Wittman, assistant professor of management at the Donald G. Costello College of Business at George Mason University, argues that the Roncal farmers represent a common type of organizational activity overlooked by past researchers.